LocationAzabudai, Minato, Tokyo 106-0041, Japan

 Constructionpivoto (Keiji Tsujii, Eichiro Shiro)

-From the architect.
+Text description provided by the architects.
 It’s the project of the new office of “a TOKYO” which manages ART FAIR TOKYO.
 It is located on the 4th floor (100m2) of the building facing the intersection in Ikura Minato-ku, Tokyo.
 We inserted three box spaces as a meeting room, a president room and a chief director room, then the residual space becomes a staff office space and a meeting space.

 We considered that the event arising in this space, where an everyday routine work happens, could be changed to ART to the program as office after the necessary rooms were secured.